redhat-ai-services/helm-charts/charts/vllm-kserve/README.md

 ) documentation.

 >[!TIP]
-> Model specific arguments are required to us tooling with vLLM.
+> Model specific arguments are required to use tooling with vLLM.
 More info found [here](https://docs.vllm.ai/en/latest/features/tool_calling.html#quickstart)

 ### Securing the Endpoint